Victoria-Borovik/frontend-project-11/README.md

 ```
 make develop
 ```
-Open in production mode to on minify bundles and improve load time:
+Open in production mode to minify bundles and improve load time:
 ```
 make build
 ```